JJ/granada-off/text/university.md

-And once you are there, you can walk up the street to the other side of the roundabout with the olive tree in the middle and visit the ETSIIT, an important part of the geek chapter.
+And once you are there, you can walk up the street to the other side of the roundabout with the olive tree in the middle and visit the [ETSIIT](http://etsiit.ugr.es), an important part of the geek chapter.
 Or use it as a warm-up to know about graffiti in Granada, since Fine Arts is at its core.
 I have spent quite a few paragraphs on the geek contents of the ETSIIT, but in this chapter I would like to remark a few things.
 First, its great library for all things geek.
-If you need a book on some obscure programming language, it is probably here.
+If you need a book on some obscure or obsolete programming language, it is probably here.
 For instance, the great and big "The art of computer programming", which Donald Knuth has spent a whole life writing and will probably do so for years to come.
-It is one of the few colleges that have an alfresco gathering room; you can see people lounging and writing code and gaming almost all year round.
-It is by the left as you get into it by the main gate.
-And to the right and almost hidden by the prefabricated units, [there is a small forest created by the trees](https://www.flickr.com/photos/atalaya/149900614) planted by every outgoing promotion of alumni.
+It is one of the few colleges that have an alfresco gathering room; you can see people lounging and writing code and gaming almost all year round in the area to the left of the gate.
+And to the right and almost hidden by the prefabricated units and the proverbial trees, [there is a small forest created by the trees](https://www.flickr.com/photos/atalaya/149900614) planted by every outgoing promotion of alumni.
 It is quite small indeed, but you will see a set of different trees, which might number 20 or so, since the first promotion graduated in 93.
 A curious souvenir and maybe a metaphor that computers not only save trees from